 Within New Mexico's STEM workforce, women and minorities are even more underrepresented.
-White males comprise more than half of all workers in the STEM professions, and whites in general comprise almost four-fifths of all STEM workers.
-Women constitute only one-third of the STEM workforce, and just 1 in 12 STEM workers are Native American or Black (see Table 3).
-It is also worth noting that, despite more women enrolling in STEM education programs than men among Native Americans, Native American men significantly outnumber Native American women in New Mexico's STEM workforce.
+White males comprise more than 40% of all workers in the STEM professions, and whites in general comprise almost 60% of all STEM workers.
+Women constitute less than one-third of the STEM workforce, and just 8.5% of STEM workers are Native American or other races (see Table 3).